 In Fixin, stop by the beautiful lavoir, the village washhouse which dates back to 1827 and stroll around Le Parc Noisot and Musée Noisot dedicated to Napoleon.

 In Gevrey-Chambertin you can take a guided tour around the medieval castle and schedule a wine tasting in the old cellar.
 There’s the beautiful, sturdy château, the house of the Burgundian writer Gaston Roupnel (1872-1946) and the townhouse of the wine merchant Claude Jobert.
 Go for a nature and vineyard walk in the Combe Lavaux area.
 Stay in the heart of the vineyards at the Logis Hotel Les Grand Crus and enjoy lunch or dinner at Chez Guy on the Place de Mairie.

-In Vougeot, at the Château du Clos Vougeot, the headquarters of the Confrérie des Chevaliers du Tastevin, you can take a guided tour with a wine tasting, and admire the enormous Cistercian wine press.
+In Vougeot, at the Château du Clos Vougeot, the headquarters of the Confrérie des Chevaliers du Tastevin, you can take a guided tour, and admire the enormous Cistercian wine press.
 This is open all year to visitors.

 Vosne-Romanée produces the world’s most expensive wine.
 Here you have the Grands Crus Romanée-Conti, La Romanée, La Tâche, Richebourg, Romanée-Saint-Vivant, and La Grande Rue.

 Nuits St. Georges is a town, rather than a village, and the main hub for the Côte de Nuits.
 While lacking the tranquillity of the other villages, there are tourist attractions relating to the two industries, wine and blackcurrants.
 Take a stroll through the town’s old centre where there are many regional food shops, bakeries, and wine shops to discover.